-- 1:2 The image of the Spirit of God hovering over the surface of the waters brings to mind a mother bird caring for and protecting her young (see Deuteronomy 32:11-12; Isaiah 31:5).
+- 1:2 The statement "the earth was formless and empty" provides the setting for the Creation narrative that follows.
+During the second and third days of Creation, God gave form to the universe; during the next three days, God filled the earth with living things.
+The darkness was dispelled on the first day, when God created light. - 1.2 The image of the Spirit of God hovering over the surface of the waters brings to mind a mother bird carring for and protecting her young (see Deuteronomy 32:11-12; Isaiah 31:5).
 God's Spirit was actively involved in the creation of the world.
 God's care for and protection of us are still active through the Holy Spirit today. - 1:3-2:7 How long did it take God to create the world?
-There are two basic views about the days of Creation: (1) Each day was a literal 24-hour period; (2) each day represents an indefinite period of time (even millions of years).
+There are two basic views about the days of Creation: (1) Each day was a literal 24-hour period; (2) each day represents an indefinite period of time (even millions of vears).

 The Bible does not say how long these days were.
 The real question, however, is not how long God took, but how he did it.
 God created the earth in an orderly fashion (for example, he did not make plants before light), and he created men and women as unique beings capable of communication with him.
 No other part of our created order can claim that remarkable privilege.
 The important thing is not how long it took God to create the world, whether a few days or a few billion years, but that he created it just the way he wanted it.